ismo-karkkainen/openapi-sourcetools/README.md

 ## openapi-patterntests

-Extracts string patters and length limits from schemas for use in test case generation in code generators.
-Currently adds empty arrays under fail and pass.
+Extracts string patterns and length limits from schemas and from patternProperties for use in test case generation in code generators.
 User can supply strings that match the pattern in pass-array, and strings that do not match the pattern are in fail-array.
+If there are length limits, fail array contains too short or too long string as applicable.
+Currently adds empty arrays under pass.

 The provided strings should also take into account the length limits so that test cases for too short or too long strings can be added.

 Currently does not consider the pattern so test cases must be added manually by the user.
-Once some patterns are handled automatically, it will likely be necessary for the user to check the test strings.
+Once some patterns are handled automatically, it will still be necessary for the user to check the test strings.

 ## openapi-processpaths